8 HADFS technical

 Error &10, Drive not ready, should never be returned.
 The routine should retry until the drive is ready, or another error is returned.
 Other return codes are reported as Disk error XX.

-On the BBC B and B+, keyboard link 2 is used to signify if a second drive is present.
-If this link is made, then *OPT7,1 is set and HADFS assumes that there is only one floppy drive and accesses to drive 1 will be made by calling OSWORD 90, above.
-The first time an access to drives 0 to 7 is made, it is made through OSWORD 90, above.
+The first time an access to drives 0 to 7 is made, it is made through OSWORD 90.
 If this is claimed, then all further accesses to that drive are made through OSWORD 90 until the next *HADFS, *MOUNT, *I AM or *BYE.
 Otherwise, accesses to drive 0 to 7 are made with internal drivers.
 Drives 0 and 1 access the floppy drive through OSWORD &7F.
 To force accesses to drives 0 to 7 to use external drivers via OSWORD 90, *OPT7,<drive> can be used.
 To make drive access return to using internal drivers use *OPT6,<drive>. *OPT0 resets all the *OPT6 and *OPT7 settings.

 Master CMOS configuration

-On the Master series, some information is saved in HADFS's CMOS byte at ROMnumber+30.
-The information stored there is the number of channels set with *OPT5 and the *OPT6,1 or *OPT7,1 setting.
-These can be shown with *STATUS HADFS.
-When running on a BBC B, HADFS provides a *STATUS command to display the settings set by *OPT5, 6 and 7.
+On the Master series, (or the BBC B or B+ with suitable expansion) the *OPT6/7 setting is saved in HADFS's CMOS byte at ROMnumber+30.
+The *OPT6/7,0 setting is store in bit 7 and the *OPT6/7,7 setting in bit 0.
+The current setting can be shown with *STATUS HADFS.
+When running on a BBC B, HADFS provides a *STATUS command to display the settings set by *OPT6 and *OPT7.
 It also shows the current date setting.

 Changing default drives